US spy leaks: How intelligence is gathered

 The claims have led US Senate's intelligence committee to pledge to review the way the country's biggest intelligence organisation - the National Security Agency (NSA) - undertakes surveillance.

-In June, the leaked documents revealed how the NSA had backdoor access to major technology companies.
+In June 2013, leaked Snowden documents revealed how the NSA had backdoor access to major technology companies.

 The files showed the agency had access to the servers of nine internet firms, including Facebook, Google, Microsoft and Yahoo, in order to track online communication under a surveillance programme known as Prism.